 Kevin C. Tang has served as a director of Heron since 2009 and as Chairman since 2012.
 Mr. Tang has more than 20 years of experience evaluating, creating and building biotechnology companies that are focused on developing treatments for life-threatening and debilitating diseases and conditions.
 Mr. Tang is the Chairman and Chief Executive Officer of Odonate Therapeutics, Inc., a pharmaceutical company dedicated to the development of best-in-class therapeutics that improve and extend the lives of patients with cancer.
 Mr. Tang is also the President of Tang Capital Management, LLC, a life sciences-focused investment company he founded in 2002.
 From 1993 to 2001, Mr. Tang held various positions at Deutsche Banc Alex Brown, Inc., an investment banking firm, most recently serving as Managing Director and head of the firm's Life Sciences research group.
-Since 2014, Mr. Tang has served as a director from its inception through its acquisition by AstraZeneca PLC in 2012.
+Since 2014, Mr. Tang has served as a director and the Chairman of La Jolla Pharmaceutical Company.
+In 2006, Mr. Tang co-founded Ardea Biosciences, Inc. and served as a director from its inception through its acquisition by AstraZeneca PLC in 2012.
 From 2009 through its acquisition by Endo Pharmaceuticals, Inc. in 2010, he served as a director of Penwest Pharmaceuticals Co.
 From 2001 to 2008, Mr. Tang was a director of Trimeris, Inc. (acquired by Synageva Biopharma Corp.).
 Mr. Tang received a B.S. degree from Duke University.
 Mr. Tang's qualifications to serve on our Board include his experience forming and building biotechnology companies, serving as a director of numerous biotechnology companies and serving as a manager of funds specializing in the area of life sciences.